gvwilson/thirdbit/unused/voyage/index.md

 impassioned speeches by Perguuran, the Debate moved to support an "early and all out" assault on Bell Prison.
 As the one who had moved the motion, Perguuran was appointed to organize the effort.
 Everyone present understood what that meant:
-Ruuda was going to turn itself into a major naval power, regardless of what its neighbors thought, and that power would rest in the hands of "the purest of the pure".
-Ryutaanan later recalled, "I felt some small disquiet at that, in the wake of our 'famous victory', but nothing more until we reboarded the *Cloud* for the journey home."
+Ruuda was going to turn itself into a major naval power, regardless of its neighbors' feelings, and that power would rest in the hands of "the purest of the pure".
+Ryutaanan later recalled, "I felt some disquiet at that, in the wake of our famous victory, but nothing more until we reboarded the *Cloud* for the journey home."
 As they waited in harbor for a favorable wind, she watched as the three *taistelaso*—which Perguuran had already christened *Sun's Vengeance*, *Light's Justice*, and *Bright Sword's Edge*—taking shape in the yards half a gallop away.

 > They were well tarred and truly masted [she wrote], as straight and merciless
 > as the eagle's stoop for gar prey.
 Twice I spied A.'s Perguuran before them,